George Stanley: Honours

 Historical plaques honouring Stanley have been erected in the Public Library, Stoney Creek, Ontario (includes a bronze bust by Elizabeth Bradford Holbrook), in front of the Public Library, Sackville, New Brunswick, at his boyhood home in Calgary, Alberta, and on the Parade Square, Royal Military College, Kingston, Ontario.
 Sergeant J.A.
 Scobbie, 1st Battalion, The King's Own Scottish Borderers, composed a march for bagpipes to mark the occasion of Col. Stanley's official visit to Edinburgh Castle in 1986.
 Lisa Lapointe has composed and recorded a ballad, entitled "One Single Leaf," honouring Stanley's role in designing the Canadian maple leaf flag.
-A street is named for him in Sackville, NB.
+A street is named for him in Sackville, New Brunswick.
 In 2003, the annual George F.G.
 Stanley Lecture series in Canadian Studies was established at Mount Allison University to honour his legacy to the university.
 Stanley's name was added the RMC Wall of Honour in 2015.
 The Dr. George Stanley School was officially opened in Calgary in 2017.
 As a Canada 150 project, the town of Sackville, New Brunswick, erected in 2018 a life-size bronze sculpture of Stanley designed by Christian Toth.